Magic-Abracadabra/Forever-Progression/README.md

 # Warm Up Usage
 Terminate the media by Enter, Escape (fine-grained saving), or just closing it.
 Use space to pause.
 Press Left or Right to control your progress by 5 seconds.
 # Irreplaceable Story, Irreplaceable You: This is Self-Sovereign Identity (SSI)
-Replace encrypt and decrypt functions with yours.
+Please replace *encrypt* and *decrypt* functions with yours.
 Your Stories are Yours, so they are Worth Protecting.